lucka-me/potori/samples/rejection-new.md

 </p>
 </details>

-## Generic Store
+## Private
 <details><summary>en</summary>
 <p>

 ```
-The real-world location of the nomination appears to represent a generic store or restaurant
+The real-word location of the nomination appears to be on private residential property or farm
 ```

 </p>